Health and safety: complying with your legal duties whilst planning for a return to work

 An employer’s primary statutory duty derives from ss.2-3 Health and Safety at Work etc Act 1974 and requires it exercises all reasonably practicable steps to ensure the health, safety and wellbeing of its employees and others affected by its undertaking.
 Employers also owe individual employees a common law duty to take reasonable care for their safety and not to expose them to any unnecessary risks.

-Employers, in preparing for a return to work, must now familiarise themselves with relevant guidance and take reasonably practicable steps to assess risk in the wake of the coronavirus and introduce a safe system of work.
-A safe system of work means one that is effective at minimising transmission of the virus but which also continues to address the myriad other risks present in the workplace.
+Employers, in preparing for a return to work during the coronavirus outbreak, must now familiarise themselves with relevant guidance and take reasonably practicable steps to assess risk in the wake of the coronavirus and introduce a safe system of work.
+A safe system of work means one that is effective at minimising transmission of the virus, but which also continues to address the myriad other risks present in the workplace.